TheClimber82/TheClimber82/How-to-start-and-stop-the-distro.md

 And to exit the distro:

-If you have VNC Server Running, run this command to stop VNC Server first:
+If you have VNC Server(Desktop Environment) Running, run this command to stop VNC Server(Desktop Environment) first:

 `vncserver-stop`